myronschippers/todo-list-react-tutorial/README.md

         * Number of Completed Todos
         * A Delete Button
 1. Specific Category (page)
     * Custom todo list created by the user.
-It will have an overall level of completion along unlike the Daily Todo.
+It will have an overall level of completion based on the number of todo items completed.
 This will also have a name displayed on the page that is used to identify the list.
+    * Features:
+        * Heading displaying the name of the list.
+            * The name should be editable allowing the user to change it if needed.
+        * Visualization of level of completion (# of completed todos / total # of todos)
+        * Add Todo Item
+        * Todo List
 1. Dashboard (page)
+    * Features
+        * Daily List (heading)
+        * Add Todo Item - for adding to the daily todo list
+        * Todo List - for the daily todos
+        * "Custom Todo Lists" (heading)
+        * Make Todo List
+        * List of custom todo lists
+        * Individual Custom Todo List Each shows the list's name and the percentage of completion and a button that says "Open"

 ### Scaffolding our Application Layout and Router